hr21don/Trees-In-Python/README.md

 ## OutPut

-Print all the nodes in the tree inorder or inreverse order using print methods as follows  print("Traverse Inorder") ,   print("Traverse Preorder") and   print("Traverse Postorder").
+Print all the nodes in the tree inorder or inreverse order using the provided print methods print("Traverse Inorder") ,   print("Traverse Preorder") and   print("Traverse Postorder").

 An example output would look like